irmen/Pyro4/docs/source/intro.rst

  In the source archive there is a directory :file:`examples` that contains a truckload of example programs that show the various features of Pyro.
 If you're interested in them (it is highly recommended to be so!) you will have to download the Pyro distribution archive.
  Installing Pyro only provides the library modules.
-For more information, see :ref:`config-install`.
+For more information, see :doc:`config`.

 Performance
 ===========